tomnor/channelpack/docs/overview_examples.rst

 Loading and exploring data files
 ================================

-.. note:: to myself

-   Examples of loading files.
-Load a file.
-Have some original file in the same directory.

-   Show how to see channel names, the back-up names.
-How to retreive data channels.
-Show how they can be operated on as numpy objects.

 If your data is numeric and in a textfile, the function `txtpack` try to be smart and figure out data delimiter, decimal separator, start-row of data and the channel names::